Erythromycin is an antibiotic. It can be taken by people who are allergic to penicillin.

 How to take erythromycin

-- Swallow erythromycin tablets and capsules whole, with a glass of water.
+- Swallow erythromycin tablets and capsules whole, with a drink of water.
 Do not chew them.
+You may take erythromycin before or after food.

 Getting the most from your treatment